PreethiS647/Search-Algorithms/README.md

 # Linear Search and Binary search
+Developed by :PREETHI S

+Register no:212223230157

+Dept: AIDS

 ## Aim:
 To write a program to perform linear search and binary search using python programming.
 ## Equipment’s required: